-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018-19).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2019-20 academic year.
+As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% from 2018-19).
+DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2020-21 academic year.